WelshDan/smittys-bar/README.md

 The aim here was that this should have been accessed through the "Log In" button and then entering a previously registered email address and password, the user would be logged in(see bugs):

 ![Screenshot](static/img/README/log_in_page.jpg "Log in page")

+##### Log out page

+This is the screen which asks the user if they really do want to log out.

+![Screenshot] "Log out page")

+##### Booktable page

+Here a logged in user can create a new booking or they can also see, edit or delete their active bookings via the get_booking function.

+![Screenshot] "Booktable page")

 #### 3.2 Log in details